 Camembert originates from Normandy where it is subject to rules governing how it is made.
 It is actually called Camembert de Normandie and if made with unpasteurised milk, it will have the words ‘appellation d’origine protégé’ on the box.
 If it is made with pasteurised milk, in the same region, it will say ‘fabrique en Normandie’.
 Camembert is also made in other regions and countries including in Britain.
 There is a Cornish camembert and a Californian variety.

 Good quality camembert should have a rippled or bumpy-looking rind that is white with tiny bits of red in places and slightly downy.
 It is sold in thin wooden boxes made from poplar; some are stapled and some glued.
 Cheaper versions are often sold in cardboard boxes but we don’t advise baking the cheese in these.
-Instead, wrap it in foil, put in a specialist ceramic camembert baker, or make one of our recipes where they’re surrounded by bread to help them hold their shape.
+See our tips below for alternative cooking vessels.

 How to bake camembert